User Tools

 • (Bash) Command history written to ~/.bash_history when user exits

-• Number of commands kept in command history and command history file set w/ HISTSIZE and HISTFILESIZE env vars, respectively
+• Number of commands kept in command history and command history file set w/ HISTSIZE and HISTFILESIZE environment variables, respectively.

 • Default value of HISTFILESIZE is 500

-• HISTSIZE and HISTFILESIZE set in shell configuration file
+• HISTSIZE and HISTFILESIZE are set in shell configuration file

 • (Do in class) Change HISTSIZE and HISTFILESIZE to 5000 to increase command line history.